How women can become more influential in business meetings

 My sense is that women, who feel intimidated in group decision-making, would make greater strides in their careers if they learned how to voice their opinions when there is a majority-rule discussion.

-Another result if women participated more – organizations would benefit from their input.
+Another result if you, as a woman, participated more: Organizations would benefit from your input.

 From the Coach’s Corner, here are other career tips: